absurdity

 The see-saw is no more stages a scene of separation and the loss of fun.
 Two figures sit on separate timber bases, gripping their bars and facing each other, but they remain static and their shared balance is gone.
 One figure speaks through a speech bubble: “the see-saw is no more.”
 The character is commenting on how a once lively children’s apparatus has been removed from playgrounds.
 This work is a reminder of how risk is sometimes poorly managed by dismantling what once created exchange.

-i don’t walk in them exposes sometimes unfair workplace and cultural expectations for women through a sculpture wearing exaggerated high heels that would be impossible to walk in.
+i don’t walk in them examines sometimes unfair workplace and cultural expectations for women through a sculpture wearing exaggerated high heels that would be impossible to walk in.

-These ceramic works are funny and imperfect, yet they carry weight.
+These ceramic works are playful and imperfect, yet they carry weight.
 Together they expose the silliness and contradictions of everyday life and social systems.
 Through them we can laugh and talk about what shapes us and the problems we share.
-In doing so, we open the possibility of chang
+In doing so, we open the possibility of change.

 Paintings